-The costs for the “medical portion” of care delivered by the hospice agency are covered by Medicare, Medicaid, and many third party insurance providers.
-The hospice agency submits the bill for this portion of the care and is reimbursed accordingly.
-Our home will not be involved with the hospice agency’s financial transactions.
+The hospice provider’s medical-care for our residents is covered by Medicare, Medicaid, and many third party insurance providers.
+Our home is not involved with the hospice provider’s financial transactions.

 All of the community-supported homes for end-of-life care across the nation have successfully sustained themselves with careful and resourceful planning and the goodwill and generosity of the community.
 A combination of funding sources from grants, foundations, community development funds, benefactors, corporate giving, memorials, bequests, donations of appreciated stock, fund raising , events, and volunteer support have all helped to make this mission possible.

 We are a 501(c)3 non-profit charitable organization.
 All donations and contributions are tax deductible to the fullest extent permitted by law.

 Please call Pappus House at 717-893-5310 for more information, or mail your check to: Pappus House 253 Cherry Street York, PA 17402.
 You can also donate online.